huggingface/transformers/templates/adding_a_new_model/README.md

 - [ ] add tests
 - [ ] finalize

-Let's details what should be done at each step
+Let's detail what should be done at each step

 ## Adding model/configuration/tokenization classes